videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/plugins/noise-suppresion.md

 ### Extras

-You can also pass this processed stream during initialization of the meeting as well
+You can also pass this processed stream during initialization of the meeting.

 ```js
 import { useState, useEffect } from "react";